agency-library/agency/examples/README.md

     $ scons -j8 run_examples

-To build all tests underneath a particular subdirectory, run `scons` with the path to the subdirectory of interest as a command line argument.
+To build all examples underneath a particular subdirectory, run `scons` with the path to the subdirectory of interest as a command line argument.

-For example, the following command builds all of the test programs underneath the `cuda` subdirectory:
+For example, the following command builds all of the example programs underneath the `cuda` subdirectory:

     $ scons cuda

-Likewise, the following command will build *and* run the tests programs underneath the `cuda` subdirectory:
+Likewise, the following command will build *and* run the example programs underneath the `cuda` subdirectory:

     $ scons cuda/run_examples